wendyverdonk93/docs/content/faq/refunds/initiating-refunds-in-batches.md

 For instructions on using the script and to download, see MultiSafepay GitHub - [Refund script](https://github.com/MultiSafepay/refund-script).

-For questions, email our Integration Team at <integration@multisafepay.com>
+For questions, email the Integration Team at <integration@multisafepay.com>